Welcome to today's edition of the Rush 24-7 podcast.

 That gives me a leg up over Al Gore because he's not the eldest in his family.

-He had an older older sister.
+He had an older sister.

-Uh all you had to do was mention an incumbent's name, and you couldn't run the ad.
+All you had to do was mention an incumbent's name, and you couldn't run the ad, even if you weren't advocating.

-At least from the neck up, that's all I've seen.
+At least from the neck up.

-San Jose officials have partnered with the National Weather Service to better understand exactly how hot, humid, and sunny it needs to be in the South Bay for lives to be at risk.
+Well, lo and behold, from the San Jose Mercury News 10 days ago, scientists to warn public of danger on hot days, San Jose officials have partnered with the National Weather Service to better understand exactly how hot, humid, and sunny it needs to be in the South Bay for lives to be at risk.

 Unbelievable.

-Emergency services coordinators would open up local cooling centers, civic buildings with air conditioners for anyone needing to cool down.
+During such an event, emergency services coordinators would open up local cooling centers, civic buildings with air conditioners for anyone needing to cool down.

-The warning system will use an algorithm that looks at several factors, such as air temperature, humidity, and cloud cover to determine if an alert is needed.
+The warning system will use an algorithm that looks at several factors such as air temperature, humidity, and cloud cover to determine if an alert is needed.

 Meantime, we can't factor the sun in to our calculations of man-made global warming.